 Survey of Community Attitudes towards People with a Disability

-We are conducting a survey of Australians to identify attitudes towards people with disability including stereotypes, social distance, stigma and discrimination.
-As part of this we are collecting data from people with disability about their experiences of discrimination.
+In 2018, we conducted a survey to identify attitudes towards people with disability including stereotypes, social distance, stigma and discrimination.
+As part of this we collected data from people with disability about their experiences of discrimination.
 We are working in partnership with the Victorian government to establish a baseline description of attitudes about people with disability.

 This quantitative survey is focused on attitudes that impact the social and economic participation of people with disability of all ages.
 It will provide the first population-level data about attitudes toward people with disability in Victoria, and will also yield nationally generalisable results.